Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Experimental Setup

 \item \textbf{Risk-Aware Iterated Local Search (RAILS).} RAILS extends the standard ILS by incorporating online risk models to predict the acceptance probability of assignments for each domain~\cite{hsu2025rails}.
 Unlike ILS, which evaluates resource feasibility based on aggregated available resources, RAILS maintains a DC-specific risk model that dynamically estimates the likelihood of acceptance given ($i$) the aggregated available resources, ($ii$) total resource demands, and ($iii$) the total number of VNFs to be placed there.
 Specifically, for DC $d$, let \( P \) denote the probability of acceptance for assigning a set of VNFs, given the input features \( \mathbf{x} \) (the DC subscript $d$ is omitted as we here focus on a single DC).
 The risk model can be expressed as:

 where the feature vector \( \mathbf{x} = (R, D_{\text{total}}, N_{\text{total}}) \) consists of the aggregated available resources at DC \( d \), denoted as \( R \); the total resource demands of the VNFs to be placed at DC \( d \), denoted as \( D_{\text{total}} \); and the total number of VNFs to be assigned to DC \( d \), denoted as \( N_{\text{total}} \).
 The function \( f_{\theta} \) is a NN parameterized by \( \theta \).
-This predictive capability is built upon historical feedback, allowing the model to learn and adapt over time.
-Since satisfying the aggregated resource constraints is a necessary but not sufficient condition for successful embedding, the use of risk models helps capture more complex admission control behaviors that would otherwise be misestimated.
-By integrating this predictive layer, RAILS enhances the optimization process, enabling more accurate partitioning decisions that improve acceptance rates.
+The risk model is built upon historical feedback, allowing the model to learn and adapt over time.
+While aggregated resource constraints must be met for a mapping to succeed, they alone do not guarantee acceptance.
+Risk models help capture these subtler admission control dynamics, which would otherwise be inaccurately estimated if relying solely on aggregate metrics.
 The workflow of RAILS closely resembles ILS, with the key difference being that feasibility evaluation is handled by risk models rather than directly assessing aggregated available resources as defined in~(\ref{eq:constraint_cpu}).
 These risk models are updated periodically after a certain number of steps to reflect changing system conditions.
 The training of the risk model \( f_{\theta} \) is performed by minimizing the cross-entropy loss, using historical feedback as labels.
 Formally, for a given DC \( d \), let \( y_i \in \{0, 1\} \) denote the binary feedback (1 for acceptance, 0 for rejection) for the sample $i$, and let \( \hat{y}_i = f_{\theta}(\mathbf{x}_i) \in [0, 1] \) be the predicted probability given feature vector \( \mathbf{x}_i \).
 The loss function is defined as:

 where \( K \) is the number of feedback samples.
 The parameters \( \theta \) are updated by minimizing this loss.
 The up-to-date risk models are then used to predict the acceptance probability of a request at a given DC.
 If the predicted probability $\hat{y}$ exceeds a predefined threshold $\rho_{\text{risk}}$, the assignment is considered feasible.
 This approach bridges the gap between meta-heuristic-based optimization and data-driven decision-making, making it a more effective solution for SFC partitioning.
 Despite its advantages, RAILS, like ILS, does not explicitly optimize for long-term performance.
 While it enhances decision-making in the short term, it does not proactively manage resource availability across future requests.